About Centred Wellness

 Everyone is welcome here.
 I respect all backgrounds, cultures, identities, & experiences.

-Hi, I'm Candyce—I'm a counsellor, but more importantly, I'm a human who's spent a lot of time sitting in life's more difficult moments.
+Hi, I'm Candyce—I'm a therapist, but more importantly, I'm a human who's spent a lot of time sitting in life's more difficult moments.

 Here, it's not about fixing you.
-It's about walking alongside you while you reconnect with what matters to you most.
+It's about walking alongside you while you reconnect and align with what matters to you most.

-For me, counselling isn't just a profession—it's deeply personal.
+For me, counselling and psychotherapy isn't just a profession—it's deeply personal.

 These experiences led me to study counselling and psychotherapy, and ultimately shaped how I show up for others.
 I know healing isn't always linear, and I respect the courage it takes to seek support.
 This work means a lot to me, and it's a privilege to be trusted by the people I work with.